-The Open Educational Resources (OER) Working Group is excited to offer its first instructor learning community in Fall 2021.
-With support from facilitators and guest experts, we will join participants from across disciplines in their efforts to make their courses as financially inclusive as possible by eliminating or substantially lowering course material costs.
+The Open Educational Resources (OER) Working Group eagerly seeks applicants to join its second instructor learning community in Fall 2022.
+The facilitators will join participants from across disciplines in their efforts to make their courses as financially inclusive as possible by eliminating or substantially lowering course material costs.
 The emphasis of the community will be open educational resources (or OER), which are learning materials that carry open licenses and allow anyone to freely read, share, and modify them.
 These permissions also enable instructors to adapt them for greater cultural responsiveness and accessibility or even include students in building them.

 In the course of the learning community, participants will engage with the cohort to:

-Understand the spectrum of affordable learning materials available openly or through campus / UTL services, with an emphasis on OER
+Understand the spectrum of affordable learning materials available openly or through campus / UT Libraries services, with an emphasis on OER

-Search for OER that may be relevant to the courses they teach in one or more repositories and evaluate them using open rubrics
+Search for OER that may be relevant to the courses you teach in one or more repositories; identify OER gaps in landscape for potential development

-Evaluate course materials for basic accessibility best practices & cultural responsiveness; identify opportunities to enhance these aspects of OER and self-created course materials
+Evaluate course materials for basic accessibility best practices & cultural responsiveness; identify opportunities to enhance and customize these aspects of OER you find or develop

-Identify and interpret open licenses associated with OER created by others and those they wish to apply to their own materials
+Identify & interpret open licenses associated with OER created by others and those you wish to apply to your own materials

 If you have an interest in decreasing course material costs and/or adopting, adapting, or creating OER, this experience is for you.
 Instructors of any level, including graduate students, are welcome to apply to join the cohort.
 Because we will be working hands-on with your syllabus and course needs, you will benefit most if you have autonomy in selecting your course materials.
 We encourage applicants from all colleges and disciplines at UT Austin.

 There will be two meetings held each week over six weeks -- one meeting is the required discussion session, and the second meeting is an optional office hours and coworking session.
-We hope to offer some or all of the required discussion sessions in person at the Perry-Castañeda Library (with refreshments), but we acknowledge that the evolving pandemic and the needs of our participants will influence those final choices.
+All sessions will be held on Zoom to best accommodate our community members’ schedules and needs.

 The discussion sessions each week will include a brief presentation from the facilitators or guest experts, but most of the 90 minute session will be dedicated to discussion and activities related to the topic of the presentation.
 Additionally, you will be asked to do some short reading, viewing, or other preparation in advance of each discussion session to make the most of your time.
 You will also make progress on a course map that helps you track options for open and free materials that address your course’s learning outcomes.
 The optional office hours and coworking sessions provide a space for you to do this alongside facilitators and members of your cohort.